CSE546-Spring-2019/lab1-KodiKraig/README.md

 # Lab 1 - Count
+This program searches a file for the number of occurrences of a given string.
+Output the size of file and number of occurrences to an file.

 ## Author
 - Cody Craig
 - craig.500@osu.edu

-This program searches a file for the number of occurrences of a given string.
-Outputs size of file and number of occurrences to an file.

 ### Compile
 Navigate into the working directory and run the make file: